danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 A Stop Order to sell will execute if the stock's price >= order's price.

-.. note:: Limit and Stop orders do **not** take into account the fact that
+.. note:: Stop Orders do **not** take into account the fact that transactions can
-          transactions can influence a stock's price.
-If a stock's price changes mid-transaction, a limit/stop order will continue to execute even if its conditions are no longer met.
+          influence a stock's price.
+Limit Orders, however, do take this into account.

+          For example, assume you have a Limit Order set to purchase a stock at
+          $5.
+Then, the stock's price drops to $5 and your Limit Order executes.
+          However, the transaction causes the stock's price to increase before the order finishes executing all of the shares.
+Your Limit Order will stop executing, and will continue only when the stock's price drops back to
+          $5 or below.

 Automating the Stock Market
 ---------------------------